The Maroons

 Caribbean Music of Trinidad and Jamaica

 Students will discover the musical and social history of the Caribbean-African diaspora through the music of Trinidad and Jamaica.
-This energetic and educational program, with its steel pan, conga drums, fonde, rhumba box, mbira, guitar and bass, will bring the islands of the Caribbean to your classroom and illustrate the African influence on the Americas.
+This energetic and educational program, with its Jamaican drums (fonde (keta) & kumina, sometimes the buff bass drum), conga drums, rhumba box, banjo, steel pans, electric guitar, bass guitar & drum sets, will bring the islands of the Caribbean to your classroom and illustrate the African influence on the Americas.

 Note: A sound rental fee normally is needed.
 Prices vary for community and business bookings.
 Please contact staff for more information.